If you have questions about the ADU permitting process, please reach out to our ADU

 Ally at the Permit Center:

-The ADU Universal Checklist or the video at the bottom of this page will answer many questions about:
+The ADU Universal Checklist will answer many questions about:

 - Which lots qualify for an ADU and where you can locate the ADU on your lot